MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/use.md

 ---
-title: Use the Emergency Response app | Microsoft Docs
+title: Use the Hospital Emergency Response app | Microsoft Docs
-description: Walk-through different apps and components for the users of the Emergency Response sample app template
+description: Walk-through different apps and components for the users of the Hospital Emergency Response sample app template
 author: tapanm-msft
 ms.service: powerapps
 ms.topic: conceptual